"Design is not just what it looks like and feels like, design is how it works"

 Steve Jobs

 At Coleshill Heath we aim for our children to have planned opportunities to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts.
 The DT Curriculum includes links to designs and designers throughout history, enabling children to critically reflect upon and evaluate their own designs.
-This will help develop technical knowledge,vocabulary, build and apply knowledge and understanding of skills in order to design and make products for a range of users.
+This will help develop technical knowledge, vocabulary, build and apply knowledge and understanding of skills in order to design and make products for a range of users.
 Critique, evaluate and test their ideas and products and the work of others.
 Also, understand and apply the principles of nutrition and learn how to cook.

-The week will start by looking at the focused design or inventor, when was the product invented, why was the product invented and who invented the product and how the product has evolved over time.
 This will then move forward to designing their product, thinking about the purpose, what materials they will need and the steps they will need to take to create their chosen product.

 Once they have completed the designing stage, the children can then begin to make their product following the steps they previously thought, talked and wrote about.
 Children will ensure they are using the correct tools accurately and safely, also materials that are most suitable in order of their qualities.
 Evaluating and critiquing as they are creating, learning to adapt when necessary in order for it to function accordingly.